Overview - Youth and Impaired Driving

 - Young people have the highest rates of traffic death and injury per capita among all age groups and the highest death rate per kilometre driven among all drivers under 75 years of age.
 More 19-year-olds die or are seriously injured than any other age group.

-- Motor vehicle crashes are the leading cause of death among 15 to 25 year olds, and alcohol is a factor in 45% of those crashes.
+- Motor vehicle crashes are the leading cause of death among 16 to 25 year olds, and alcohol and/or drug impairment is a factor in 55% of those crashes.

 Studies conclude that young drivers are over-represented in road crashes for two primary reasons: inexperience and immaturity.
 Although young people are the least likely to drive impaired, the ones who do are at very high risk of collision.